RobertAndion/Discord_Music_Bot/README.md

 This function will rename an existing playlist.
 The names must be seperated by a comma and no spaces before or after the comma.

+**NEW**
 ```
-.clearbotcache
+.addqueuetolist <Playlist name> (aqtp)
 ```
-This will clear the player cache from your server.
-Do not do this for minor issues, try restarting the bot (and/or Lavalink) first, or kicking it and reinviting it.
-This command can currupt data, the bot MUST be disconnected before using this.
-Furthermore for the safety of this command it is restricted to those with administrator permissions only.
+This function will add the entire queue to a given playlist.
+It does not add the currently playing song, this way if you make a playlist just for the queue, it will not add the currently playing song twice.

 ## ADMIN COMMANDS:
 ### NOTE: